Writers Write is your one-stop writing resource. In this post, we cover 4 super easy ways to create characters for short stories.

 Daddy stops and talks close to my face.
 “Well, she is coming with us and I ‘d like you to be very well-behaved.
 She is a very special friend.”

 “I want Mommy.”
 He holds me tight like he used to, every day.

 “But you are spending the weekend with Daddy, remember?
 And we’re going for ice-cream.”

 “I like ice-cream.”
 I giggle when he tickles me.

 “Maybe she likes ice-cream too.”

 “Maybe.”
 I don’t feel like ice-cream anymore, but I follow Daddy.

 3. Body Language

 Make your characters move.
+Use body language.
 This conveys a lot about them.
 Make sure to use strong verbs.

 A big slow sweet-faced boy with these big hands and feet, thighs like hams.
 A shy gentle boy with good manners and a hushed voice.